 I would like to think so.
 Pretty similar reason to the above really.. having more time and a clearer headspace will allow for you to be more present and more focused.
 Longer classes and more time after class with your teacher gives them longer to explain the more complex postures (binds, balances and sequences) that they just don’t have time to breakdown in a regular class.

-Deep and restful sleep (there is something magic about not setting the work alarm or worrying about sorting out breakfast for your kids!)
+- Deep and restful sleep (there is something magic about not setting the work alarm or worrying about sorting out breakfast for your kids!); and

 I am going to end it there because we only get one body and one chance to look after it.